 Nice air compressor with air driven tools

-Here’s a combo set with air compressor and tools.
+Get a combo set with air compressor and tools.

 Good quality chainsaw

+I recommend a farm-sized chainsaw–not a small startup saw.
+I’d get a Husqvarna Rancher chainsaw or the Stihl equivalent.
 Make sure you have extra chains and lots of 2 cycle oil additive on hand.

+Either a Husqvarna or Stihl trimmer.
 Get a good heavy-duty one with a support strap to hold the weight of the tool while you work.

 Remote wireless thermometer